 Circuit training, the act of repetitive take-offs, approaches and landings, is essential as it is the first stage of practical pilot training.
 It involves making approaches to the runway, touching down and then applying power to take-off again.
 At airports without a control tower, Civil Aviation Safety Authority (CASA) regulations specify how an aircraft should join a circuit when it approaches the airport from outside its local area.
 Circuits are performed both day and night and airport management governs the times in which this occurs.

-What is a Fly Neighbourly Advice?
+What is a Fly Neighbourly Agreement?

 Can I get a noise monitor installed at my home?